Submissions

 • Where available, DOIs or URLs for the references have been provided.

-• The manuscript adheres to the stylistic guidelines for the category to which it was submitted—either (1) Pedagogical Practices, Programs, Policy, and Perspectives, (2) Empirical Research or Literature Reviews, or (3) Teaching Techniques.
+• The manuscript adheres to the stylistic guidelines for the category to which it was submitted—either (1) Empirical Research or Literature Reviews (2) Practice, Program, and Policy Perspectives (3) Classroom Activities and Teaching Ideas or (4) Materials and Media Reviews.

 • The text is in APA (7th edition) format.
 See sample APA professional paper.